 A few notes when preparing Swiss chard: Like spinach, chard contains a lot of grit.
 Take care to wash the leaves thoroughly in several changes of water.
-If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
-If you use red or rainbow chard, the color may bleed and stain the leeks.–David Leite
+If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in homemade chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
+If you use red or rainbow chard, the color may bleed and stain the leeks, so if this bothers you, opt for chard with white stalks.–David Leite

 - For the pastry